Man suspected of killing 2 in New Mexico in custody in Texas

 ALBUQUERQUE, N.M.
 (AP) - A suspect in the deaths of a 19-year-old woman and her mother in southeast Albuquerque has turned himself in to police in Texas.

-Albuquerque police announced Sunday that 20-year-old Jesus Cartegena Jr. is being held by El Paso police on suspicion of two counts of murder in the deaths of Shanta Hanish and her 58-year-old mother, Laura Hanish.
+Albuquerque police announced Sunday that 20-year-old Jesus Cartagena Jr. is being held by El Paso police on suspicion of two counts of murder in the deaths of Shanta Hanish and her 58-year-old mother, Laura Hanish.

-According to a criminal complaint, Shanta Hanish had recently broken up with Cartegena.
+According to a criminal complaint, Shanta Hanish had recently broken up with Cartagena.

 She was a student at the University of New Mexico while her mother was due to retire this year after 24 years as a social worker at the Public Defender’s Office.